Board of Governors

 No. The Board works purely on a voluntary basis giving freely of their time and knowledge for the benefit of the students and the good of the school as a whole.

 Yes.
 New Board members are immediately furnished with all the necessary files and documents to enable them to participate fully in Board proceedings as soon as possible.
 Additionally, under the guidance and direction of experienced Board members and the Principal, orientation is provided to new Board members.
 This includes an official welcome by the Board Chair and a tour of the school and introduction to key staff members.
 Furthermore, the Principal and experienced Board members provide time to meet with the new Board members for orientation.
-Generally speaking programmes of development for Board members will be offered and implemented when available and of relevance.
+Generally, programs of development for Board members will be offered and implemented when available and of relevance.

 The British School Jakarta Foundation is a legal entity.
-The Foundation is led by a Council of Trustees (consisting of three officers and at least two (2) and at the most (7) members).
-The School’s Governance and Policy Manual clearly outlines and explains the authorities and divisions of responsibility between the Council of Trustees, the Board of Governors and the School Management.
+The Foundation is led by a Council of Trustees (consisting of three officers and at least two (2) and at the most (9) members).
+The School’s Governance Manual clearly outlines and explains the authorities and divisions of responsibility between the Council of Trustees, the Board of Governors and the School Management.
 Under the authority of the Council, the Board concentrates on the broad direction of the school.
 Its main powers and duties include the establishment of general policies concerning the administration of the school including: Mission and philosophy, school curriculum, personnel policies and control of funds.
 The Boards objectives are to make decisions as a team and to speak collectively with one voice creating a school ethos that ensures the school continuously evolves and improves standards.
 The Board looks for long term goals in education and strives to makes optimum use of the financial resources available.
-The Board is also responsible for the selection and appointment of the Principal and the Business Manager.
+The Board is also responsible for the selection and appointment of the Principal and the Business Operations Director.
 The Board arranges regular independent inspections or accreditations of the school in order to ensure that the curriculum is appropriate and that educational standards are being maintained.

 It is the duty of the members of the Board to act in the interests of all the children attending the school and of the school as a whole.